 – Domestic Abuse

-Wokingham Borough Council have been given a pot of money from Central Government to support households that are struggling with the cost of living crisis – particularly those with children and pensioners.
-This means:
+Wokingham Borough Council has a pot of money from Central Government to support individuals and families that are struggling with the cost of living crisis.
+This is limited to one award per household.

-Older people of state pension age can now apply for a one-off food, fuel, or cash voucher by contacting:
+People of state pension age can also apply for a one-off food, fuel, or cash voucher by contacting AgeUK Berkshire on 0118 959 4242 or email info@

 Anyone else who is struggling to pay for food, energy bills and other household essentials is encouraged to come forward for help by contacting our One Front Door.